Santorini (wine): Vinsanto

 Vinsanto is an ancient winemaking tradition of Santorini that dates back thousands of years and represents an important part of Santorini's history.

 For a wine to be labeled Vinsanto in Santorini the wine must be predominately made from the Assyrtiko grape—at least 51%, the remaining 49% is made up of Athiri and Aidani and some small amounts of locally grown white varieties.
 Vinsanto does not undergo any chaptalization and is made up only of the natural sugars and acids of the grapes.
 Vinsanto is made from late harvested grapes that have been dried in the sun for 12–14 days.
 They are then crushed and fermented and are then aged for a minimum of 24 months in oak barrels.
 Vinsanto must achieve a minimum of 9% abv.

-Vinsanto is known for its golden-orange to dark amber coloring with a complex bouquet of dried apricots, golden raisins and other dried fruits combined with sweet spice and an underlying minerality.
+Vinsanto is known for its golden-orange to dark amber coloring with a flavors of dried apricots, golden raisins, sweet spice and an underlying minerality.
 Although it is classified as a dessert wine, the high acid of the Assyrtiko and other indigenous grapes grown on the island balance the sugar content to produce an extremely palatable drink that can be paired with a variety of foods.

 The winemaking style of vin santo can also be found throughout Italy and has historically been known as Italy's "Holy Wine" as it was used in the Catholic Eucharist due to its sweetness.

 Another theory relates its origins partially with Santorini.
 Santorini was used as a trading port through much of history, but produced very little goods themselves.
 Only with the Venetian domination the island focused on the cultivation of wine that would be exported from the island throughout the Mediterranean.
 Packages taken from the island were labeled "Santo" to denote their origin.
 Wine from the island was denoted "vin" or "vino" (the Italian word for "wine") to denote the packages contents; thus, the term "Vinsanto" was born.

 In 2002, the EU determined that there was enough information to name Santorini, Greece as Vinsanto's place of origin thus granting the island exclusive rights to the use of the name Vinsanto on its sweet wines.
 Italy may still use vin santo or vino santo to denote its winemaking style.
 Laying down certain rules for applying Council Regulation as regards the description, designation, presentation and protection of certain wine sector products.